KshitizRajan7/kathmandu-jam-free-route/README.md

   Currently, this is the only part of the project.
   **Recent updates:**

-  - Added a resetMap feature using `useRef` to return the map to its initial position.
-  - Menu is now visible only when no modal is open on the screen.
-  - Added mock data for traffic situations; notifications now appear for heavy traffic regions on the map.
-  - Implemented a notification modal to display information about heavy traffic
+  - Added a trafficPolice cartoon that appears to notify users about heavy traffic in Kathmandu Valley.
+The cartoon is visible only when there are no markers on the map or when the map is reset.
+In the future, this will act as a chatbot/AI guide for users.

 - `/backend` — _(Coming soon)_ Backend API and server to provide live traffic data and route calculations.